www.classicalguitars.ca

 Three Musicians, by Diego Velasquez

-After the linseed oil is dry, the fingerboard and frets can be cleaned and buffed lightly with very fine steel wool.
+If necessary, the fingerboard and frets can be cleaned and buffed lightly with very fine steel wool.
 Ordinary hardware store steel wool is probably not suitable, since it will contain oil from the manufacturing process.
 Look instead for an oil-free steel wool such as woodfinishers use.
 If you are unable to find something suitable, write and I will send you a small piece, enough to last you many years.

 Cross and crown of thorns